 The Face tab allows you to specify a D-Station device to use for capturing face images of users.
-For more information about capturing face images, see section 3.5.3.
+For more information about capturing face images, see section 3.6.3.

-• Enroll Device - select a device to use for capturing face images.
+Enroll Device: Select a device to use for capturing face images.

-5.4.4 Card Tab
+5.4.5 Card Tab

 The Card tab allows you to specify card types and IDs and issue cards to users.
-For more information about issuing cards, see section 3.5.3.
+For more information about issuing cards, see section 3.6.3.

-- Card Type select a type of access card to issue (Mifare CSN, Mifare Template, EM 4100, HID Prox, iCLASS CSN, or iCLASS Template). - Card ID displays the card ID number when a card is issued.
+- Card Type: Select a type of access card to issue (Mifare CSN, Mifare Template, EM 4100, HID Prox, iCLASS CSN, or iCLASS Template). - Card ID: Displays the card ID number when a card is issued. - Custom ID: Enter a custom ID for the card.